alchitry/alchitry.github.io/content/tutorials/register-interface.md

 We now need to deal with incoming requests.
 This is done through the `reg_out` and `reg_in` ports of the `register_interface` module.
-These ports use `struct` to bundle a bunch of signals together.
+These ports use [structs](@/tutorials/lucid-reference.md#struct) to bundle a bunch of signals together.

 The `struct` for each one is defined in the `global` block in the same file.
 These are available anywhere in your design by using the designations `Register.request` and `Register.response`.